Editors and Editorial Board Members

 Wosene Yefru (he/him)

-Wosene Yefru is Professor of Africana Studies at Tennessee State University.
+Wosene Yefru is an ancestor and was a Professor of Africana Studies at Tennessee State University.
 From 2007 to 2014, he was the Head of the Department of Africana Studies.
 Prior to that, he was the Director of Field Studies, and in 2009, he supervised TSU’s First Research Expedition to Egypt.
-He is the author of several books and articles in refereed journals.
+He was the author of several books and articles in refereed journals.
 In 1998, Dr. Yefru conducted research, along with his students, and surveyed the social and economic conditions of the African American community in Monroe Village, Nashville, Tennessee.
 This research was first published in 1999, and revised in 2008 under the title, Paradigm Shift and Paradigm Formation for Social Transformation.
 His most recent publication, The Nile Valley Civilization: A Historiographical Commentary in Ancient Africa, was published in 2016, and revised in 2019 under the title: African Centered Critical Thinking: A Historiographical Commentary on the Nile Valley Civilization.